Board of Directors

 Additionally, Brooks currently serves on Board of Directors of the Falmouth Chamber of Commerce.
 He is a long standing Member of the Society of Financial Service Professionals, Boston Chapter, as well as, a Member of the Estate Planning Council of Cape Cod and Falmouth Economic Development and Industrial Corporation.

 Michael Galasso is an affordable housing developer with over 25 years of experience in owning, developing, financing and managing affordable and work-force housing on Cape Cod and Martha’s Vineyard, and in New Bedford, Brockton and Southern California.
 His developments have won a number of architectural, historic restoration and urban planning awards.
 He currently works developing and redeveloping affordable housing in partnership with the nonprofit TRI and others.
-He is the primary contact for the Falmouth Station Restoration project.

 Board Member / Clerk